rosscm/fedup/README.md

 bottom of the plot.
 Nice!

-We can also facet the plot by enrichment status to clearly separate the enriched and depleted pathways
+We can also facet the plot by enrichment status to clearly separate the enriched and depleted pathways:

 ```r